rfeinberg3/rfeinberg3/README.md

 # Ryan Feinberg - Software & AI Engineer

 Welcome to my GitHub portfolio!
-I am an aspiring Machine Learning Engineer with a strong foundation in AI/ML and deep learning.
+I am Software Developer with a strong foundation in AI/ML and deep learning.

 ## Overview